 Thank you for contacting me about the progress of the Environment Bill.

-Thank you again for taking the time to contact me and I hope this email has provided some useful information and assurance.
+Thank you again for taking the time to contact me about this important matter.

 With best wishes.